Probing Social Identity Bias in Chinese LLMs with Gendered Pronouns and Social Groups: Data Collection and Preprocessing Details

 We filter out sentences with fewer than 10 Chinese characters or 5 words and sentences with high redundancy (defined as having 5-gram overlap).
 For word segmentation, we use the \texttt{jieba} package\footnote{\url{https://github.com/fxsjy/jieba}}.
 We define the \textit{survival rate} as the proportion of sentences that remain after filtering.
 The subsequent analyses are conducted on these retained sentences.

+Low retention is concentrated in \textit{Qwen3-8B}, whereas the other instruction-tuned models retain between 74.8\% and 89.7\% of generated sentences.
+Because the main outgroup asymmetries remain visible among these higher-survival systems in the main results, the overall pattern is unlikely to be driven solely by filtering artifacts in a single low-retention model.

 \paragraph{WildChat Data Distribution.} Table~\ref{tab:wildchat_stats} presents the detailed distribution of the 4{,}079 extracted sentences from the WildChat corpus.
 The sentences originate from 6 ChatGPT model versions, with GPT-3.5 accounting for the majority (85.5\%).
 The majority of sentences are generated by model responses (3{,}586 sentences, 87.9\%) compared to user inputs (493 sentences, 12.1\%).
-Regarding gendered pronouns in outgroup expressions, we observe substantial imbalance: among the 1{,}570 outgroup sentences, 1{,}505 (95.9\%) use masculine pronouns \begin{CJK*}{UTF8}{gbsn}(``他们'')\end{CJK*}, while only 65 (4.1\%) use feminine pronouns \begin{CJK*}{UTF8}{gbsn}(``她们'')\end{CJK*}.
-This severe imbalance limits the statistical power for conducting robust gender comparisons in naturalistic dialogue, contrasting with Study 1's controlled experimental design where gendered prompts were balanced.
-The extracted sentences have an average length of 22.20 tokens.
+Regarding gendered pronouns in outgroup expressions, we observe substantial imbalance: among the 1{,}570 outgroup sentences, 1{,}505 (95.9\%) use the default (unmarked) plural pronoun \begin{CJK*}{UTF8}{gbsn}(``他们'')\end{CJK*}, while only 65 (4.1\%) use feminine pronouns \begin{CJK*}{UTF8}{gbsn}(``她们'')\end{CJK*}.
+This severe imbalance limits the statistical power for conducting robust gender comparisons in naturalistic dialogue, in contrast to the controlled prompt-based generation setting where gendered prompts are balanced.The extracted sentences have an average length of 22.20 tokens. .